mjastad/calm_workshop/lab6/calm_workshop_lab6_nopass.rst

 **************************

 - Login to CentOS Server v7 VM hosting *Ansible* as user: *nucalm*.
-- Create a pair of keys using the following command:
+- Create a pair of keys using the *ssh-keygen* command:

 .. code-block:: bash